CKs-Technology-News/PrivacyTools/README.md

 - [The Crypto Paper](https://github.com/cryptoseb/CryptoPaper)
 - [The DevOps: A Concise Understanding to the DevOps Philosophy and Science](https://www.osti.gov/biblio/1785164)
 - [Tips to build a Content Security Policy (CSP) without breaking your site](https://blog.rapidsec.com/10-tips-to-build-a-content-security-policy-csp-without-breaking-your-site/)
+- [The SSO Wall of Shame](https://sso.tax) – A list of vendors that treat single sign-on as a luxury feature, not a core security requirement.
 - [US DoD DISA Security Technical Implementation Guides (STIGs) and Security Requirements Guides (SRGs)](https://public.cyber.mil/stigs/)
 - [Using a Yubikey for GPG and SSH](https://0day.work/using-a-yubikey-for-gpg-and-ssh/)
 - [Using GPG to Encrypt Your Data](https://www.nas.nasa.gov/hecc/support/kb/using-gpg-to-encrypt-your-data_242.html)